 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-The problem can be as minor as dry skin, or it can be a warning sign of a condition like diabetes.
-Read on to learn more about causes of itchy legs, as well as ways to stop scratching.
+It can, in some cases, be a warning sign of a condition like diabetes.
+Read on to learn more about the causes of itchy legs, as well as ways to stop scratching.

 Recognizing the cause of itchiness is one of the first steps to getting relief.

 1. Dry skin

 Dry skin on legs isn’t serious.
 But depending on the severity of dryness, the skin on your legs may crack, peel, feel rough, and become itchy.

 Shaving doesn’t only leave your legs smoother, it can also cause razor bumps on the legs.
 These are a type of ingrown hair and develop when cut hair curls and grows back into the skin.